stabilaprotocol/documentation-en/docs/contracts/contract.md

 ## Smart Contract Introduction

 Smart contract is a computerized transaction protocol that automatically implements its terms.
 Smart contract is the same as common contract, they all define the terms and rules related to the participants.
-Once the contract is started, it can runs in the way it is designed.
+Once the contract is started, it can run in the way it is designed.

-STABILA smart contract support Solidity language in (Ethereum).
+STABILA smart contract support Solidity language (from Ethereum).
 Currently recommend Solidity language version is 0.4.24 ~ 0.4.25.
 Write a smart contract, then build the smart contract and deploy it to STABILA network.
 When the smart contract is triggered, the corresponding function will be executed automatically.

 ## Smart Contract Features
 STABILA virtual machine is based on Ethereum solidity language, it also has STABILA's own features.